Work up a sweat with these powerful and inspirational page-turning sport memoirs.

 Dylan Alcott is an Australian household hero – not just because of his outstanding achievements in basketball and tennis, but also for his dedication as a passionate disability advocate.
 Alcott became a paraplegic at the age of 10 and talks touchingly about the challenges this brought, also shining a light on how his family never treated him any differently.
 This is an incredibly inspirational story and one of the best sport books on how Alcott trained and strengthened his talent to then later become three times Paralympic Gold Medallist, world number one tennis champion and win numerous Grand Slams.
 Alcott proves that with determination and a positive attitude, you can smash any barrier.

 Behind The Mask: My Autobiography, Tyson Fury

 A knockout sport autobiography and deserved winner of the 2020 Sports Book of the Year, this candid and compelling book tells the tale of how ‘The Gypsy King’ (Tyson Fury) rose to victory, fell from grace and then rose again to become the ‘Peoples Champion’.
 Born premature and from Irish traveller stock, Fury talks frankly about his early life, his alcohol and substance abuse and how overcoming his mental health challenges was one of the toughest fights he has ever had.
-A powerfully poignant story of a man who has battled his demons to become two time heavyweight champion of the world.
+A powerfully poignant story of a man who has battled his demons to become two-time heavyweight champion of the world.